Faithe7/Global_Health_Trend_Dashboard/README.md

 - 2000: Lowest LE in Sub-Saharan Africa & South Asia, largely due to infectious diseases and poor healthcare access.
 - 2021: Significant LE improvements, especially in East Asia, Latin America, and parts of Africa, attributed to expanded healthcare programs and reduced mortality rates.

+#### Drop in World Life Expectancy in 2020
+In 2020, global life expectancy (LE) declined for the first time in decades, primarily due to the COVID-19 pandemic.
+Key factors contributing to this decline include:
+- High COVID-19 Mortality: Millions of deaths, especially among the elderly and vulnerable.
+- Healthcare Disruptions: Overburdened hospitals, delayed treatments, and reduced routine care.
+- Public Health Setbacks: Interrupted vaccinations, maternal health services, and disease control programs.
+- Economic & Social Impact: Increased poverty, mental health crises, and substance abuse.

 #### LE vs. HALE (Healthy Life Expectancy)
 Both LE and HALE have increased over time across most countries.
 HALE consistently makes up about 85–90% of total LE, meaning that while people are living longer, some years are lived with illness or disability.
 - HALE measures years lived in good health, accounting for disabilities and disease burdens.